Doublevil/scbspeedrun/levels/all_lvl/SO/SO2.md

   [![Strat animation](https://github.com/Doublevil/scbspeedrun/blob/main/media/levels/SO/SO2_OnigiriStrat.webp)](https://github.com/Doublevil/scbspeedrun/blob/main/media/levels/SO/SO2_OnigiriStrat.mp4?raw=true)

   **Notes**
-  - We start with a cable jump onigiri juggle to grab the onigiri while skipping a few wall jumps.
+  - We start with a cable jump onigiri juggle to grab the onigiri while skipping a few wall jumps, and also extend the cable to grab the goal earlier at the end.
   - In the next part, calibrating your wall jump to clear the gap without touching the top or bottom glitch blocks is the hardest part of the level.
 Train a bit on this until you get a hang of it.
 It's advised to spend a bit of time calibrating your height there before making the jump, that will cost you less time than dying.
   - In this same part, we skip one of the two walls.
 It's not advised, because it's way harder and doesn't save that much time.
   - On the crumble block part, use 2 full-height wall jumps before jumping to the first pillar.
 This should always make you reach a position where you clear blocks 4 and 5 at the same time.
 Try to do the same with the second pillar.